|by Andrew Malone via Flickr|

 |Mas pours our tastes while we savor delicious food at A Hundred Acres|

 Mas is a fourth-generation winemaker from the south of France.
 His passion for wine began at an early age while working in his family’s estate in the Languedoc.
-Known for his unique and creative approach to winemaking, he has transformed Domaines Paul Mas into one of the leading wine producers in the Languedoc region since his takeover in 2000.
+Known for his unique and creative approach to winemaking, he has transformed Domaines Paul Mas into one of the leading producers of Languedoc wines since his takeover in 2000.

 Mas compares winemaking to fashion, emphasizing that “coming up with something new” is key, as is clever marketing.
 He also says success is “adapting to what people want,” often reinventing what’s been popular in the past.
 Staying fresh is essential, even for the most established and successful vintners.